How to Mirror Two Github Repositories Controlled by You

 - Select “Read and write permissions”

-In the source repo add the following GitHub action file in .github/workflows/mirror.yaml
+In the source repo add the following GitHub action file in .github/workflows/mirror.yaml:

 Replace yourusername/private-repo.git with your actual private repository path